McKelvey-Engineering-CSE/adapt_fpga/README.md

-# Artifact Appendix
+# Artifact for "HLS Taking Flight: Toward Using High-Level Synthesis Techniques in a Space-Borne Instrument"

 ## Abstract

-This artifact contains the kernel and test bench source code for high-level synthesis (HLS) of ADAPT's data preprocessing and reduction algorithms.
+This artifact contains the kernel and test bench source code for high-level synthesis (HLS) of ADAPT's data preprocessing and reduction algorithms as presented in:

+> M. Sudvarg, C. Zhao, Y. Htet, M. Konst, T. Lang, N. Song, R. D. Chamberlain, J. Buh- ler, and J. H. Buckley.
+"HLS Taking Flight: Toward Using High-Level Synthesis Techniques in a Space-Borne Instrument."
+In Proc. of 21st International Conference on Computing Frontiers.
+ACM, 2024.

 Code is written in C++ for compilation in the AMD XILINX Vitis HLS version 2021.1, targeting the Kintex-7 KC 705 evaluation platform (XC7K325T).
 Additional data files encoding a sample data packet and analog memory pedestal values from the front-end analog waveform digitizer ASIC are also included for testing purposes.

 Users of this artifact can reproduce the results shown in Table 1.
 Users will need to install the free Vitis HLS software, which will emulate the target FPGA.
 Users **do not** need a physical FPGA to reproduce this artifact.